 If beauty and nature had a baby – it would be Mackinac Island.
-This small, unique island is located in Lake Huron, 7 miles from the main land.
+This small, unique island is located in Lake Huron, 7 miles from the mainland.
 There are no motor vehicles allowed and the major form of transportation is by bicycle or horse.
-You have to see it to believe and understand how amazing Mackinac Island really is.
+You have to see it to believe and understand how amazing Mackinac Island truly is.

 Located in Michigan’s Upper Peninsula, on the Southern Shore of Lake Superior, between the cities of Grand Marais and Munising, Michigan.
 There are hiking trails, a variety of cruises, boating and kayaking options to see and experience Pictured Rocks.
 Going out on the water is the great way to see the whole picture 😉